| Common name: | Feral goat |

 | Management programme: | Site-led |

 Goats are agile and well adapted to a wide range of environments.
-They can use steep, rocky slopes and bluffs that other animals cannot, which can cause erosion and make it hard for plants to grow back on steep land.
+They can use steep, rocky slopes and bluffs that other animals cannot, which can cause erosion and make it hard for plants to grow back.

 Feral goats are managed as pests under the Wild Animal Control Act 1977.
 They can be hunted as a resource, but their control is necessary to prevent damage to native ecosystems, and it is illegal to release them into the wild without a permit.

 To improve and prevent further damage to indigenous ecosystems, feral goats are in the site-led programme of the Otago Regional Pest Management Plan (2019–2029).
-The Dunedin site-led areas include West Harbour — Mt Cargill, Quarantine and Goat islands — and Otago Peninsula.
+The site-led areas are Dunedin's West Harbour (including Mt Cargill, Quarantine island and Goat island) and Otago Peninsula.

 To achieve this, ORC takes a lead role in supporting the goals of community groups and agencies in site-led areas in relation to feral goats.
 This may be through advice, education, funding, or requiring landowners to undertake control when needed.